Robust Change Detection for Large-Scale Data Streams: Our proposed method

-Note that our proposed scheme $N_{\alpha}(b,d)$ in (\ref{soft}) uses the soft-thresholding transformation, $h(W)=\max\{0, W-d\},$ to filter out those non-changing local features, and keep only those local features that might provide information about the changing event.
-This will allow us to improve the detection power in the sparisty scenario when only a few local features are involved in the change, also see \cite{liu:2017} for more discussions.
+where $h(\cdot) \ge 0$ are some suitable shrinkage transformation functions, and $b > 0$ is a pre-specified constant.
+Intuitively, the shrinkage functions $h(\cdot)$'s in (\ref{shrinkage}) play the role of dimension reduction by automatically filtering out those non-changing local data streams and by keeping only those local streams that might provide information about the changing event.
+This will allow us to improve the detection power in the sparsity scenario when only a few local features are involved in the change.

-It is useful to compare our proposed scheme $N_{\alpha}(b,d)$ in (\ref{soft}) with other existing methods from the spatial-temporal detection viewpoint.
-In the literature, many existing change-point schemes are developed by looking at the time domain first, and then searching the spatial domain over different features for possible feature changes, see \cite{xie:2013, Wang:2015}.
-Unfortunately, such approach is often computationally expensive and cannot be implemented online for real-time monitoring due to lack of recursive forms.
-Here our proposed method (\ref{soft}) switches the order of spatial and temporal domains by parallel searching for local changes for each and every possible local changes, yielding computationally simple schemes that can be implemented recursively for real-time monitoring.
+For the purpose of illustration, here we focus on two kinds of shrinkage functions: one is the soft-thresholding function $h(x) = \max\{x-d, 0\},$ and the other is the order-thresholding function $h(x) = x {\bf 1}\{x \ge w_{(r)}\},$ where $w_{(r)}$ is the $r$-th largest statistic of $w_1, \cdots, w_{K}.$ Then the corresponding two global monitoring schemes are defined by